alialaraby/hiring-form/README.md

-# Project Title
+# Hiring-Form

-Hiring-Form is a simple MVC-based node.js application with the follwoing features:
+is a simple MVC-based node.js application with the follwoing features:

--applicant answer some basic questions
--applicant uploads his cv
--all answers are uploaded to a shared google sheets sheet anlong with cv link -CVs are uploaded to a shared google drive folder for recruiters to review
+applicant answer some basic questions, applicant uploads his cv, all answers are uploaded to a shared google sheets sheet anlong with cv link, CVs are uploaded to a shared google drive folder for recruiters to review

 ---
 ## Requirements